statechannels/go-nitro/node/readme.md

    - the `message` service
    - the `chain` service.
 2. The engine reads channels and objectives from the `store`, and computes updates and side effects.
-3. The engine gets payment info from the `payment manager`, and computes updates and side effects.
+3. The engine gets payment info from the `voucher manager`, and computes updates and side effects.
 4. The updates are committed to the `store`.
 5. The side effects are sent on go channels to:
    - the `message` service